Scholarships Offered to Kentucky Governor's Scholars

 - Union College Governor’s Scholars can apply for this full tuition scholarship.
 Candidates must earn a 24 or better ACT or SAT equivalent and have a 3.0 or higher GPA.
 A FAFSA form is required.

-- University of the Cumberlands Governor's Scholars with a 3.5 or higher cumulative GPA and a 32 or higher on the ACT (1420 on the SAT) are eligible for the Presidential Scholarship of $22,000 per year ($15,400 for commuter students).
-Scholars with a GPA of 3.4 or higher and at least a 24 on the ACT (1110 or above on the SAT) are eligible for the renewable Dean's Scholarship of $15,000 per year ($11,000 for commuter students).
+- University of the Cumberlands Governor's Scholars with a 3.5 or higher cumulative GPA and a 32 or higher on the ACT (1450 on the SAT) are eligible for the Presidential Scholarship of $23,000 per year ($18,250 for commuter students).
+Scholars with below this criteria will automatically receive a Dean's Scholarship of $15,250 per year ($12,250 for commuter students).

 - University of Kentucky is pleased to provide the following scholarship opportunities to students that complete the Governor's Scholars Program: The GSP Presidential Scholarship will be offered to GSP students that have a 3.50 unweighted GPA on a 4.0 scale, and a minimum 31 ACT or 1420 SAT* (M+EBRW).
 All other GSP students will receive a GSP Provost Scholarship.
 Students must apply and have qualifying scores on file by January 15, 2016.
 Therefore, the December test is the final time students may take the ACT or SAT for scholarship consideration.
 If you have any additional questions, please reference the information available online on UK's website: http://www.uky.edu/financialaid/content/fall-2016-gspgsa-information.